pierredavidbelanger/jdbi-spring-boot-starter/readme.md

 # jdbi-spring-boot-starter

 This is a Spring Boot Starter for auto creating Jdbi and SqlObject

 ## Usage

+Here you can find a [working sample app](https://github.com/pierredavidbelanger/jdbi-spring-boot-starter-sample-app).

 Add this to your Spring Boot project's `pom.xml`: